vvscode/js--test-tasks/README.md

 # Test tasks for frontend (js in the main) developers from different sources

 ---

+Repo is not supported any more.

+I recommend you to check https://github.com/Hexlet/ru-test-assignments from the Hexlet team

+---
 # Fill free to add your tasks / tasks you've met in your career